 In the 2010 MSE, only one stock of Jack Mackerel was modelled (Giannini et al. 2010).
-As there were no DEPM survey estimates for spawning biomass to differentiate the East and West stocks

-(at the time of assessment), model conditions were the same for both stocks.
-All Tier 1 scenarios investigated reached equilibrium around B{40} by the end of the 30 year simulation period.
+As there were no DEPM survey estimates for spawning biomass to differentiate the East and West stocks (at the time of assessment), model conditions were the same for both stocks.
+All Tier 1 scenarios investigated reached equilibrium around B40 by the end of the 30 year simulation period.
 The Tier 2 and Tier 3 results suggest that these harvest levels were conservative and sustainable.
 However, it was noted that these findings should be treated with caution as harvest quantities are "absolute" values and done without a DEPM estimate of spawning biomass to provide a benchmark.

 Smith et al. (2015) concluded the harvest rate of 15% may be too high for Jack Mackerel and suggested a Tier 1 harvest rate of 12% for Jack Mackerel East and West, with the Tier 1 rate being applied for not more than 5 years.
 Tier 2 harvest rates for Jack Mackerel East and West were recommended to be 50% of Tier 1 rates and should not be applied for more than 10 years.
 The study results also indicated it is not safe to apply Tier 2 harvest rates unchecked for long periods of time (i.e. >10 years; Smith et al. 2015).
+The Atlantis-SPF biomass estimate for Jack Mackerel East is 137,000 t (typical range: 91,000-208,000 t) and 62,000 t (typical range: 60,000-110,000 t) for Jack Mackerel West (Smith et al. 2015).

-Jack Mackerel in both the East and West sub-areas are currently managed at the Tier 2 level under the SPF HS.
+Currently, Jack Mackerel East is managed at the Tier 1 level and Jack Mackerel West is managed at the Tier 3 level under the SPF HS.
 A preliminary DEPM assessment of Jack Mackerel East was performed in 2011 (data from 2002-2004) and a dedicated DEPM assessment occurred in 2014.
+A dedicated DEPM assessment for Jack Mackerel West is currently underway.

-Fishery statistics from 1997/98 to 2014/15 have been supplied by relevant jurisdictions and collated by SARDI Aquatic Sciences.
-Annual data are reported in fishing seasons (May 1 to April 30) rather than financial years as was done in previous assessments (e.g. Ward et al. 2013, 2014c, 2015c).
+Fishery statistics from 1984/85 to 2015/16 have been supplied by relevant jurisdictions and collated by SARDI Aquatic Sciences.
+Unless indicated, annual data are reported in fishing seasons (May 1 to April 30) rather than financial years as was done in previous assessments (e.g. Ward et al. 2013, 2014c, 2015c).

-Estimates of total annual catch for Jack Mackerel East include data from the NSW Ocean Fisheries (Hauling and Trawl), Victorian Ocean Purse Seine Fishery, Tasmanian Scalefish Fishery and the Commonwealth SPF.
+Estimates of total annual catch for Jack Mackerel East include data from the NSW Ocean Fisheries (Hauling, Trap and Line, Trawl), NSW Estuary General Fishery, Victorian Ocean Purse Seine Fishery, Tasmanian Scalefish Fishery and the Commonwealth SPF.
 For Jack Mackerel West, total annual catch estimates include data from the Tasmanian Scalefish Fishery, Victorian Ocean Purse Seine Fishery, South Australian Marine Scalefish Fishery and Commonwealth SPF.